chengzhanhong/chengzhanhong.github.io/_pages/CV.md

 ## Education
 - 2019.01-current, Ph.D. student at McGill University.
 - 2016.09-2018.07, M.S. in Transportation Planning and Management, Harbin Institute of Technology.
-- 2012.08-2016.07, B.Eng. in Traffc Engineering, Harbin Institute of Technology.
+- 2012.08-2016.07, B.Eng. in Traffic Engineering, Harbin Institute of Technology.